What is Data Integration?

 How Does Data Integration Work?

 The data integration process can be a challenge, especially if you deal with multiple data sources.
 Each source may have its own format, structure, and quality standards, making it essential to establish a robust data integration strategy.

-Additionally, you’ll need to plan your data integration project to ensure data accuracy and timeliness throughout the process.
+Additionally, you’ll need to plan your project to ensure data accuracy and timeliness throughout the process.
 Overcoming these challenges often involves using specialized data integration tools that streamline the process and provide a unified, reliable dataset for informed decision-making and analysis.

 - Identifying Data Sources